equanimittyy/weatherau/README.md

 - and that the source of the data is reliable.
 Whilst the Bureau of Meteorology is a government sponsered organisation and therefore deemed reliable, access to the data was through Kaggle, which does not necessitate reliability.

 ### Completeness of Data and Qualitative Evaluation
+Refering to the dataset itself, there are some limitations to be considered when assessing the comprehensiveness of this analytical project:
+- Starting in 2007, the data set only includes data from Canberra.
+Accordingly, this explains why the results for most accumalative rainfall in 2007 was assigned to the ACT (as data was not available for other states).
+Following this trend, it seems as the years go on,

 ## Reflection